All Episodes

 And they have beaten us over the head with it ever since.

-And then at the end of the day, they end up joining Democrats to one extent or another in the advancement of the Democrat agenda under the guise of bipartisanship and having a Democrats like them.
+And then at the end of the day, they end up joining Democrats to one extent or another in the advancement of the Democrat agenda under the guise of bipartisanship and having Democrats like them.

-Here's Bruce in uh Farmington, New Meiko.
+Here's Bruce in Farmington, New Mexico.

 Great to have you on the EIB network.

-Bruce, high.
+Bruce, hi.

 Thank you so much for taking the call.

-I've got so much I want to talk to you, but while I was on hold, one of the things I was thinking about is your uh your complaint about the bastardization of our language.
+I've got so much I want to talk to you, but while I was on hold, one of the things I was thinking about is your complaint about the bastardization of our language.

 We do not have classes here.

-We are all Americans and we all have the same opportunity, which plays into the main point that I called you about.
+We are all Americans, and we all have the same opportunity, which plays into the main point that I called you about.

-This gang of eight bill has a built-in booby trap.
+This Gang of Eight bill has a built-in booby trap.

-And what I see Chucky and the Liberals doing is they're gonna say, Yeah, we'll buy into this, we'll do it, but we learned our lesson in the uh the the health care debate.
+And what I see Chucky and the liberals doing is they're going to say, yeah, we'll buy into this.

 So they get it, they get it instituted, and then they immediately go to the Supreme Court.